daochenzha/ltsm/tutorial/README.md

 ## :bookmark: Step 0: Collect Datasets and Time Series Prompts

-### :pushpin: You can use our prepared dataset to on-board youselves on LTSM-bundle
+### :cyclone: You can use our prepared dataset to on-board youselves on LTSM-bundle

 ### Download training datasets
 ```bash